Everything You Need to Know About the Bali Tourist Tax

 Bali Provincial Regulation 6 of 2023 states that a tourist tax is a fee for visitors to a specific city or country.

 This tax is usually collected through accommodation providers like hotels and vacation rentals and is added to the tourist’s final bill.
-The revenue generated from these taxes is to support various initiatives, including:
+Tourism managers involved in the organization of walker’s haute route and other interesting destinations share information that the revenue generated from these taxes is to support various initiatives, including:

 • Maintain and enhance tourism infrastructure, such as roads, parks, and public transportation.